Plan S: Mandatory criteria for open access journals and platforms

-Mirror journals, with one part being subscription based and the other part being open access, are considered to be de facto hybrid journals.
+Mirror journals, where one part is subscription based, with the other part being open access, are considered to be de facto hybrid journals.
 Mirror journals are not compliant with Plan S unless they are a part of a transformative agreement.

 Public feedback

 The implementation guidance was open for general feedback until 8 February 2019.
 On 31 May 2019 the cOAlition S published an updated version of their implementation guidance in light of the feedback received during the consultation.

 COAlition S

 Some commentators have suggested that the adoption of Plan S in one region would encourage its adoption in other regions.

 Member organisations

 As of October 2018, organisations in the coalition behind Plan S included: